amitpuri/llm-playground/playgrounds/session-data/session-info.md

-# Session Data Information - MCP Clients Playground
+# Session Data Information - LLM Playground

 ## Overview

-The `session-data/` folder is a dedicated directory for storing session-related information, user data, and temporary files generated during MCP playground usage.
+The `session-data/` folder is a dedicated directory for storing session-related information, user data, and temporary files generated during LLM playground usage.
 This folder helps maintain state across sessions and provides a centralized location for data persistence.

 ## Purpose